A Comparative Analysis of Distributed Linear Solvers under Data Heterogeneity: Geometric Notions of Data Heterogeneity

 \section{Geometric Notions of Data Heterogeneity}

 In this section, we develop two geometric notions of data heterogeneity.
-The first notion is based on the following concepts of local data spaces and cosine similarities between local data.
+The first notion is based on the following concepts of local data spaces and cosine similarities/principal angles between local data.

 \begin{definition} [\textbf{Local Data Spaces}] Given a machine ${i\in[m]}$, the row space of $A_i$, {denoted by $\row(A_i)$}, is called the \textit{local data space} of machine $i$. \end{definition}

 Note that the linear span of the coefficient vectors (the rows of $A$) stored at machine $i$ equals the span of the rows of $A_i$, which is precisely the local data space of the machine.